reisir/tools/pages/04.vegas-pro/masking/default.md

 [/row]

 ### Tips

-The mask can be as precise as you want depending on how many points you make.

 You should also know that Vegas Pro lets you make multiple mask on the same track easily.
 You can make multiple masks like in the example below, or duplicate your track and do a new mask on this track.
 In the example you've seen in the abstract, I've used a total of 4 masks, with different settings.